pbv/haskelite/README.md

 # Relambda

-An interactive interpreter for a small subset of the Haskell language with integers, booleans, lists and recursive definitions intended for teaching.
+An interactive interpreter for a small subset of the Haskell language intended for teaching with integers, booleans, lists, tuples and recursive definitions.

-This is a extended re-implementation in Elm of [Lambda Lessons](https://stevekrouse.com/hs.js/).
+This is an extended re-implementation in the Elm language of [Lambda Lessons](https://stevekrouse.com/hs.js/).

 ## Language features

-Expressions
+### Expressions

-:  Integers, variables, arithmetic operations (`+, -, *, div, mod`),
+Integers, variables, arithmetic operations (`+, -, *, div, mod`),
-comparisions between integers (`==`, `<=`, etc.), lists (written `[1,2,3]` and `1:[2,3]:`), if-then-else
+comparisions between integers (`==`, `<=`, etc.), lists (written `[1,2,3]` and `1:[2,3]`), tuples and if-then-else.

-Definitions
+### Function definitions

-:  Pattern matching over integers and lists; recursive definitions are allowed.
+Pattern matching over integers, lists and tuples; recursive definitions are allowed.

 ## Standard Prelude